OKRs; Where to start?

 - Some practical, simple advice on how to begin the process and set it up for success.

 This article is one in a series that will shine a light in each of these areas.
-They will put you in a position to feel more comfortable with the idea of implementing OKRs, and help you feel more ready for the challenges you will face.
+Our series of OKR-focused articles will put you in a position to feel more comfortable with the idea of implementing OKRs, and help you feel more prepared for the challenges you’re likely to face.